De-Mystifying the Psychological Type Indicator

 During the years of World War II, mother and daughter team, Katharine Cook Briggs and Isabel Briggs Myers, took Jung’s work further.
 They were curious about how people were similar, and how they were different.
 They wanted to do their part by finding a way for people to understand rather than destroy each other.
 Also, more immediately, they saw many people in the war years taking jobs out of patriotism, but finding themselves really unhappy when they were being prevented from using their gifts in the roles they had taken.
 From very humble beginnings, taking over 20 years to build on the work that Jung had started, they went on to create the MBTI questionnaire that we know and use today.
 It has been translated into over 20 languages and is used to help people in numerous organisations and institutions with leadership, influencing, change, career development, team-work, conflict, managing others, developing relationships and more besides.
 There are 16 different MBTI Types, none better or worse than any other.

 Finding out about your type frees you to recognise your own natural preferences and to trust your potential for growth and excellence.
 It can be a real eye-opener when thinking about ‘what next?’ in your career.
 Or even when thinking about how to bring more joy to your current role – how might you make it more ‘you shaped’?
-It can help you make sense of feedback you might receive or how you can build better relationships at home, with colleagues and with customers.
+It can help you make sense of feedback you might receive or how you can build better relationships at home, with colleagues and customers.
 The list is endless, as its value for self-awareness and self-management is enormous.

 I hear people calling MBTI a ‘personality test’ or ‘personality quiz’.
 It’s neither of these.
 There are no right or wrong answers with the Myers Briggs Type Indicator, though some people wrongly call it either a ‘test’ or a ‘quiz’.
 Instead, each of the 16 types has a unique set of gifts and blind spots.
 Knowledge of type helps us appreciate the different gifts that people bring.
 So often if people are ‘different’ to us, we see only their downsides; we don’t always value what they naturally have to offer – and that they bring us balance.